Last updated March 22, 2023

 West Cork is a beautiful and wild place.
 It might be the best part of Ireland, and the least known to outsiders.
 It has dramatic sea views, rolling green hills dotted with sheep, and incredible food.
-What should you do in West Cork?
-I have some ideas!
+What are the best things to do in West Cork?
+I have some ideas for your next trip there!

 So if you’re lucky enough to find yourself in this neck of the woods, what should you do?

-This is not an exhaustive list by any means as I tend to spend a large part of my visits on the Union Hall playground with my nephew, but it encompasses my favorite spots all over!
+This is not an exhaustive list by any means as I tend to spend a large part of my visits on the Union Hall playground with my nephew, but it encompasses my favorite things to do in West Cork!

 Kinsale: A fairy tale of a town